Thank you for choosing to fundraise in aid of Mental Health Ireland!

 - Think in advance about what your boundaries are.
 What do you feel comfortable talking about?
 What do you need more information on?
 If you need to refer someone for support do you have that information to hand?

 - Be honest about your limitations… it’s ok not to know everything.

 - Get together before your event and develop a plan to relieve your team of their duties every hour for a break.

 - Keep an eye out for each other at the event

 - Have one point of contact for any emergency that may occur and be sure to communicate who this person is and a contact umber for him/her.

 - Finally, don’t forget to have fun yourselves!

 It includes a few ideas of what you can do and also sets out some important health and safety guidelines.

-For further information please contact email@example.com or call Jill on 01 284 6611
+For further information please contact firstname.lastname@example.org or call us on 01 284 6611